 1. Mandatory Typing Proficiency for Government Officials: Replace memo writing drills with emoji cat/missile recognition tests.

-2. Get Messaging Audit Teams: Spinning or turning critique boards comprised of former NSA agents and TikTok content reviewers.
+2. Get Messaging Audit Teams: Rotating review boards comprised of former NSA agents and TikTok content reviewers.

-3. Delayed Send on All High-Risk Chats: A 5-minute accountability cooldown embedded in security-important thread settings.
+3. Delayed Send on All High-Risk Chats: A 5-minute accountability cooldown embedded in security-critical thread settings.

 4. Signal Literacy as National Curriculum: Civics class now includes “Group Chat Ethics 101.”
 Midterms include blind decryption drills.